Gnaget2/HarmonyHub-Remote/README.md

   23688854 - Xbox
   ```
   -Edit the `harmony_remote.yaml`and the section `input_select:`so that the options match your activitys, add or remove lines if needed.
-- Edit the `input_select_harmony` script so that the names and activitys match your names and IDs
+- Edit the `input_select_harmony` script so that the names and activity’s match your names and IDs
 - Edit the rest if the scripts with ID for the device the command should be sent to and what command to send, see your `harmony_XXXXXXX.conf` file for ID for each device and its commands.
 - Download `/www/custom_ui/state-card-tiles.html` to `<config-dir>/www/custom_ui/`
 - Add to your `configuration.yaml`: